 - 13.1.
 Whilst photographic and video images can play a valuable role within the curriculum, after-school activities and to celebrate achievement, there is potential for such images and opportunities to be misused by adults with ulterior motives. - 13.2.
 Staff should be sensitive to the needs of pupils who may have been abused in this way or who appear uncomfortable when asked to participate in photography or filming. - 13.3.
-Staff should ensure that a member of the Senior Leadership Team is aware of the proposed use of photographic/video equipment and that this is recorded in lesson plans. - 13.4.
 Staff should be able to give account of the rationale behind any images of pupils that are in their possession.
-They should be stored securely and only used by those authorised to do so. - 13.5.
+They should be stored securely and only used by those authorised to do so. - 13.4.
 Permission from pupils and their parents/carers for the use of images of pupils for publicity purposes is usually given through the admissions process.
 Staff must however ensure that each parent agrees to photographic images being taken.
 For most uses names of pupils must not be published.